Utah Wilderness 50

 The Natural History Museum of Utah invites photographers at all levels of experience to enter the Utah Wilderness 50 Photo Contest.
 In this worldwide call for entries we seek your best photographs and personal experiences of Utah wilderness.
 Fifty compelling photographs will be selected for the exhibition.
 All entries must represent Utah public lands and reflect the spirit of the Wilderness Act of 1964.

-Submissions will be accepted through this website from January 1 to March 15, 2014.
+Submissions are being accepted through March 15, 2014.

 The Wilderness Act of 1964 established an American definition of wilderness: